kreskohq/kresko-protocol/README.md

 ### Contributions

-Contributions to Kresko Protocol are encouraged, feel free to open an issue or pull request.
-All work will be licensed under BUSL1.1.
+Contributions to Kresko Protocol are encouraged, feel free to open an issue or pull request. <br/> All contributions are licensed under BUSL1.1.

 ### Contact